 As our families come from all across Los Angeles County we understand the importance of maintaining effective communication.
 Our commitment to our families is to respond to all communication within 48 hours (or two working days).
-We are able to communicate with families by phone, email or in-person.
+However, if communications involve derogatory content (as qualified by administration), more time may be needed.
+Moreover, during emergencies, administration will triage incoming parent communications to prioritize those most relevant to student safety while information responsive to all others will be streamlined into general messaging through ParentSquare.
+We are able to communicate with families by phone, email, or in-person.
 All faculty and staff email contact information can be accessed through our website www.lachsa.net under the "About Us" tab.